zukulent0/Swap-League/rules.md

 - The S/A gatekeeper is Blink (<a href="https://twitter.com/harddrop">@harddrop</a>, <a href="https://steamcommunity.com/id/Brinku/">Steam</a>) while the B/C gatekeeper is saltedbread (<a href="https://twitter.com/saltedbread">@saltedbread</a>, <a href="https://steamcommunity.com/id/saltedbread/">Steam</a>)
 - S/A/B/C league entrants will play a FT15 qualifier match with their respective gatekeeper
 - D League entrants will play a FT3 set with <a href="https://twitter.com/saltedbread">@saltedbread</a>
-- Leagues will fill up on a first come / first serve basis.
+- ~~Leagues will fill up on a first come / first serve basis.
 If a higher league is filled, then you will get put in the lower league.
-In the case of the lower league filling up first, The highest qualified in the league will get pushed up to the higher league.
+In the case of the lower league filling up first, The highest qualified in the league will get pushed up to the higher league.~~
+- **To determine league placement, everyone will be ranked based on their gatekeeper match results.
+After registration period is over the entrants will be split into their respective leagues**
+- **For example, #1-6 goes to S League. #7-16 A League, #17-26 B League, etc... adding leagues until everyone has been placed in one.**
 - D LEAGUE HAS NO LIMIT ON PLAYER COUNT!!!
 - This league is available for anyone in the world to join!
 But....
 - If you are determined by one of the gatekeepers to be unplayable due to lag, you will then play the other gatekeeper.
 If after that you are still deemed unplayable due to lag, then you may not enter the league.